craftcms/docs/docs/5.x/system/sites.md

         └── site.php
 ```

-Now open `site.php` in a text editor, and have it return an array that maps the source messages to their translated messages.
+Now open `site.php` in a text editor, and have it return an array that maps the _source messages_ to their _translated messages_:

 ```php
 <?php